Know and understand how to play rugby and feel at home in a rugby game. Basics of starting, attacking and defending. Know what is going on, enjoy it.

 When the flow of the game breaks down and you are allowed to enter contests for the ball you need to know what to do.
 One example is when rucks form.

-Make sure you know how you get involved, what to do and why when the ball is on the ground and you`re struggling to get control of it - the rucking situation.
+Make sure you know how you get involved, what to do with the ball and why when it's on the ground and you`re struggling to get control of it - the rucking situation.

-And when the ball is not on the ground?
-It may be in the middle of a heaving mass of players - the maul.
+At other times it's off the ground and in the middle of a heaving mass of players - the maul.

-Another major aspect of how to play rugby is the set piece.
+Another major aspect of playing rugby is the set piece.
 Lineouts and scrums are set pieces, used to restart play.

 When the ball "goes into touch" play stops.